Amrit131/Capstone-project/README.md

 # Blue Radon Website

 - This is the repository for the first capstone project I made while completing Microverse program.
-It is a hotel webstie for a hotel called Blue Radon.
+It is a webstie for a hotel group called Blue Radon.

 ## Built With